WilliamLiPro/Fragmented_by_Nature/README.md

 * Please run "pip install -r requirements.txt" to install the dependencies before executing any python file.

 ## Share of barrier
 Share of barrier: The share of geographic barriers in certain region.
-It is calculated in preprocess of "Nonconvexity" and "Detour".
+It is calculated in preprocessing of both "Nonconvexity" and "Detour".

 ## Nonconvexity
 Definition: